dnvarun/dnvarun.github.io/_posts/2015-02-19-tufte-style-jekyll-blog.md

   </tbody>
 </table>

-{% newthought Or %} you can avail yourself of the Markdown Extra features built into Kramdown, and use the Markdown Extra table syntax to make the very same thing:
+Or you can avail yourself of the Markdown Extra features built into Kramdown, and use the Markdown Extra table syntax to make the very same thing:

 {% marginnote 'Table 2: same table with Markdown Extra markup and sane numerical precision' %}